 An exceptional group of indie developers, journalists, entrepreneurs, and leaders from the iOS and Mac development community is ready to share knowledge and experience with you.

-Christina Warren is Mashable’s Senior Tech Correspondent, where she writes about technology, mobile computing, development, and design, with a focus on the intersection between new media and technology.
+Christina Warren is Gizmodo’s Senior Tech Writer, where she is “a marquis voice in defining Gizmodo’s point of view on the major stories of the day, as well as breaking stories of her own and doing the kind of vital and expert reporting that can move and shape a conversation.”
 She has been featured on CNN, NPR, Bloomberg, WSJRadio, the BBC, Fox News and Marketplace Radio.
 As a speaker, Christina has presented at Yale University, the Handheld Librarian Conference, SXSW Interactive, NAB Show, ANA, MediaVest and Zenith’s Mobile Agency Day and the Tribeca Film Festival.
 Christina lives in Brooklyn with her husband and their computer collection.

 Greg Pierce is the founder of Agile Tortoise, an independent software development company specializing in iOS productivity and utility apps.
 Through his apps, like Drafts and Interact, and the creation of the x-callback-url spec, Greg has been a champion of automation on iOS.